-Full-time students take 2 courses (6 credits) per 8-week term, or 4 courses (12 credits) in a trimester.
-Annually, full-time students would complete 12 courses (36 credits) in three trimesters.
-Pathways College offers programs on a year-round basis, allowing students to continue to work uninterrupted toward their degrees and provides hands-on education in the programs by offering bachelor's degree programs as well as non-degree programs.
+Full-time students take 4 courses (12 credits) in a semester.
+Annually, full-time students would complete 10-12 courses (30-36 credits) in three semesters.
+Pathways College offers programs on a year-round basis, allowing students to continue to work uninterrupted toward their degrees and provides hands-on education in the programs.